annasen/singlecell_PASseq/README.md

 The fastq data were mapped by kallistobus (see _mapping-data-kallistobus.sh_, plate barcodes can be found in _barcodes384.txt_ file).

 In our set-up, the barcodes are stored in R2: 8 nt UMI, 8 nt* cell barcode, poly-T, and only few nt.
 Therefore, we use only R1 for the genomic sequence, and R2 barcodes for cell assignment.
+\* The picture shows only 6 nt barcodes, because it comes from a PAS-seq tube-based experiment.
+There we use 48 different 6nt CEL-Seq2 RT primes.
+However, for plate-based experiments (as is this one), we have a set of 384 8nt CEL-Seq2 RT primers.

 ![R2_like-CELseq2](https://github.com/user-attachments/assets/88cab12e-4d1a-4405-876f-6a085b09eef2)